***Everyone must register for the Marching Southerners class in order to participate in the band or band camp (MU 192 or MU 392).

 The online band camp registration form is required of all Members: Rookies & Vets.

 For all of the woodwinds and brass players, we will be having a virtual music audition process.
 This video audition will be combined with a marching/visual audition that with take place at band camp for your overall audition score.
-Information on these video auditions can be found HERE.
+The link to this audition will be found on this page at a future date.

 If you experience any problems registering, please email your section leaders.
 Their email addresses are located on the Leadership Staff page.

-All new members will attend Rookie Camp, which will begin on Friday, August 5th.
-Dorm check-in for ALL ROOKIES AND VETS staying in the dorm for camp, or for the whole semester, will take place on August 5th, from 9am-12pm.
-Anyone that will need to stay in a dorm for camp but not for the academic year will be housed in Dixon Hall (males) and Curtiss Hall (females), on the 3rd floor.
-Full band camp will begin on Sunday, August 7th.
-Drum corps members will report on August 15 and join their sections for 1:30PM sectionals.
+All new members will attend Rookie Camp, which will begin on Sunday, July 30th.
+Dorm check-in for ALL ROOKIES AND VETS staying in the dorm for the whole semester, will take place on July 30th, from 2pm-4pm.
+Unlike past years, temporary housing will not be provided for band camp.
+You must be enrolled for permanent housing in order to stay on campus for band camp.
+Full band camp will begin on Monday, July 31st.
+Drum corps members will report on August 14th and join the band for 6PM evening rehearsal.

 Our outstanding band organization did not gain its international reputation without the full attendance of its members.
 Accordingly, your perfect and timely attendance is expected to be the norm.
 Please print and keep the camp schedule for reference during band camp.
 Minor adjustments in the rehearsal schedule will occur as needed; however, the time parameters will not be expanded.
 Ask off from work NOW!